 Having multiple cards is better for your credit score, contrary to the very widespread (and very wrong) myth.
 But when starting, you often don’t have many credit accounts that have been open for a long time, affecting your all-important “age of accounts” component in your credit score.
-We’ll tell you a bit more about that in our free course, credit scores are very technical.

-The short version is that you should keep your old card (or cards) open (ALWAYS) and get the Cobalt Card now.
+The short version is that you should keep your old card (or cards) open (ALWAYS) and get the American Express Cobalt Card now.
 So while the Cobalt becomes an older account over time (by being open for a longer time), you’ll be earning the maximum amount you can.
 As opposed to if you get a regular less lucrative welcome bonus and have to wait a few months before getting more cards, you’ll be stuck only earning the regular 1% or 2% earn rate.

 And if you read all this, hopefully you now know how terrible 1% or 2% is, and you should avoid it.

 6. Travelers who don’t want to maximize their free travel by getting multiple cards

 Essentially the exact same reasoning as that previous one.
 If you’re going to deprive yourself of hundreds or thousands of dollars in free travel by not getting multiple cards, then at least get the card with the best earn rate.